denmanlab/ossdbsv2/README.md

 OSS-DBSv2
 =========

-This is the development version of the OSS-DBS rewrite.
+This is the a fork of the development version of the OSS-DBS rewrite.
+Denman lab modifications for silicon probe simulations.
+All info below and tests from the original OSS-DBSv2 repo.

 Use with caution and please wait for the first official release before deploying it.
 Bug reports are highly welcome, though!